Human Lost: Production

 Katsuyuki Motohiro is serving as supervisor.
 Fuminori Kizaki will direct the film at Polygon Pictures.
 Tow Ubukata is writing the scripts.
 Yūsuke Kozaki is designing the characters, and Kenichiro Tomiyasu is in charge of concept art.

 Casting

 The cast of film was revealed via teaser on YouTube.
 The film stars Mamoru Miyano, Kana Hanazawa, Takahiro Sakurai, Jun Fukuyama, and Miyuki Sawashiro.

 Release

 The film premiered at the 2019 Annecy International Animation Film Festival.
-It was released by Funimation on October 22, 2019, in the U.S. theaters and on November 29, 2019, in Japan, While in Canada, it was released as a television film.
+It was released by Funimation on October 22, 2019, in the U.S. theaters and on November 29, 2019, in Japan.
+In Canada, it was released as a television film.

-Home media
+Media

 In Japan, the film was released on Blu-ray and DVD on May 20, 2020.

 In the United States, the film was released on Blu-ray and DVD on August 25, 2020, with an English dub.

+Manga

+A manga adaptation of the film, illustrated by Ryūsuke Takashiro, was announced on the July issue of Kodansha's seinen manga magazine Monthly Afternoon in May 2019.
+It was serialized in the magazine from June 25 to October 25 of that same year.
+Its five chapters were compiled in a single tankōbon volume, released on November 22, 2019.

 Reception

 The film won the Axis: The Satoshi Kon Award for Excellence in Animation award as a Special Mention at the 2019 Montreal's Fantasia International Film Festival.